Bira/octopus-carnival/_drafts/wir-mm-4e-hag.md

 corpses, and probably the occasional gingerbread house located where a lost child might stumble upon it.

-While I suppose you might find an Unaligned hag that just wants to be left alone somewhere, the books present them as typically Evil.
+While I suppose you might find an Unaligned hag that just wants to be left alone, the books present them as typically Evil.
 They're greedy, selfish, and dislike beautiful things.
 These hags usually have one or more sinister schemes going on, which they advance through social manipulation and the use of magic.
 Their end goals might be a simple as accumulating more treasure, or as esoteric as weakening the metaphysical concept of beauty in the world.
 Or maybe it's something in between like exacting revenge on a mortal family for a centuries-old slight.

-All hags see each other as sisters, and they keep in touch accordingly, tough it's mostly to bicker and argue.
-It's likely at least some of a hag's schemes are aimed at her "family" instead of at unsuspecting mortals.
+All hags see each other as sisters and keep in touch, though mostly to bicker and argue.
+It's likely at least some of a hag's schemes are aimed at her own "family" instead of at unsuspecting mortals.

 As far as evil D&D monsters go, hags are surprisingly amenable to parley.
 They'll gladly negotiate with PCs and even give gifts if that would